apollographql/apollo-server/docs/source/federation/implementing.md

 lists, or other measures to ensure that individual implementing services can be accessed only via the gateway.

-> In production, we recommend configuring the gateway in a managed mode, which relies on static files rather than introspection.
-For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/platform/schema-registry/) to support this workflow, see [the Graph Manager documentation](https://www.apollographql.com/docs/graph-manager/federation/).

 ## Sharing context across services

 ### Customizing incoming requests

 If you have an existing set of services, you've probably already implemented some form of authentication to associate each request with a user, or you require that some information be passed to each service via request headers.
-The `@apollo/gateway` package makes it easy to reuse Apollo Server's context feature to customize which information is sent to implementing services.
+The `@apollo/gateway` package enables you to reuse Apollo Server's context feature to customize which information is sent to implementing services.

 The following example demonstrates passing user information from the gateway to each implementing service via the `user-id` HTTP header: